 Considering the history of the term opens a veritable etymological barrel of monkeys.
 The OED gives more variant spellings than I’ve seen before, reaching as far back as Middle English: iac nape, iac napes, jacknape, shacknapes, and many more.
 So to get to the bottom of all this monkey business, it comes down to a proper name “apparently coined as a generic proper name for an ape or a person likened to an ape.”
 I suppose a modern analog would be a “Negative Nelly” or “Simple Simon.”

 We don’t call a person playing tricks or an unruly child a Jackanapes any longer.
 Again, pity.
 Check the OED entry for a lot more, even a botanical meaning, for this peculiar, obsolete word you will still find in literary works from a certain era.

-Please send us words and metaphors useful in academic writing by e-mailing me (jessid -at- richmond -dot- edu) or leaving a comment below.
+Send us words and metaphors new, old, worthy of rediscovery or even oblivion by e-mail (jessid -at- richmond -dot- edu) or leaving a comment below.

 Creative-Commons image of Dr. Caius from the collection of The National Galleries of Scotland.